SESYNC-ci/sesync-ci.github.io/blog/_posts/2020-05-13-census-pops.md

 author: khondula
 ---

 Every 10 years, the U.S. Census Bureau conducts a nationwide survey to count the number of people in the nation, which is known as The Decennial Census.
-Although seemingly a straightforward concept, using these data to appropriately quantify patterns or trends for any given location within the country may require getting acquainted with some nuanced jargon[^1].
+Although seemingly a straightforward concept, using these data to appropriately quantify patterns or trends[^1] for any given location within the country may require getting acquainted with some nuanced jargon.
 This post is to introduce some concepts to help you get started.

 <img src="/assets/images/oh-places.jpg" alt="oh-places" width="250"/>

 As an authoratative resource on data about people and the economy in the U.S., the Census can be very useful for helping to synthesize data for socio-environmnetal problems.
 Countless spatially-explicit social datasets provide information at either point locations or at the level of counties, cities, tracts, and other units defined by the Census.
-Unique [codes](https://www.census.gov/programs-surveys/geography/guidance/geo-identifiers.html) and accompanying spatial data provided by the Census provide a reference for combining datasets either with each other, with census data provided at that scale (e.g. from the [American Community Survey](https://www.census.gov/programs-surveys/acs/about.html), or with spatially-explicit environmental data.
+Unique [codes](https://www.census.gov/programs-surveys/geography/guidance/geo-identifiers.html)[^2] and accompanying spatial data provided by the Census provide a reference for combining datasets either with each other, with census data provided at that scale (e.g. from the [American Community Survey](https://www.census.gov/programs-surveys/acs/about.html)), or with spatially-explicit environmental data.

 ## Census geographies